 First Breath is a free program that helps pregnant women in Wisconsin quit smoking.
 It is a program that includes monthly check-ins with a trained quit coach, counseling, and mostly importantly a plan.
 This program is available to all Moreland OB patients.
 The program is offered throughout the state by the Wisconsin Women’s Health Foundation, a non-profit organization.
 To get started, give our office a call at 262-544-4411.

 As a First Breath participant, you will receive the following at no cost:

 Can’t attend a class?
 Just click away on web-based support from the American Lung Association®.

-Visit www.lungusa.org and click on the Freedom From Smoking® icon.
-Freedom From Smoking® Online is based on established behavior- change theory.
+Visit www.lungusa.org and click on the Stop Smoking tab.
+Scroll down and hit the join Freedom From Smoking option.
+Freedom From Smoking® Online is based on established behavior-change theory.
 Work through seven modules, containing five unique lessons.
 Download and complete activities to reinforce the messages and build commitment to quit.